K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 ## Succes Criteria 1: The application for the Meme Reddit has a login/register system
-Since my users needs an application to manange multiple users .
-I have created a login system that
+I have created a login/registration system that allows users to each have there own account by loggin in or registering if they don't have an account.
+The first part of the registration system is the [register page]

 ```.py